This story originally appeared on Consumer World.

 Tips for hassle-free returns

-For hassle-free returns, Consumer World offers the following advice:
+To make the return process less stressful, Consumer World offers the following advice:

-- If the item to be returned is defective, some states, such as Massachusetts, require the store to give the consumer his or her choice of one of the three “R’s”: repair, replacement or refund, irrespective of the store’s posted return policy.
+- If the item to be returned is defective, some states, such as Massachusetts, require the store to give the consumer his or her choice of one of the three “R’s” — repair, replacement or refund — irrespective of the store’s posted return policy.

 - Consumers who have a problem returning a gift should first contact the store manager or customer service department of the retailer.
 If a satisfactory resolution is not obtained, then a complaint can be filed with the state attorney general’s office or local consumer agency.